 History 211.
 Recent American History.

 An intensive study of the U.S. history since 1900 with emphasis on the period since WWI and current national affairs.
-Offered summer.
+Offered on demand.
 3 semester hours credit.

 Political Science 211.
 National Government and Politics.